 Lawsuits are generally reserved for the most serious types of cases.
-You may want to file a lawsuit if your damages exceed what an insurer can pay or if an insurance company has simply refused to consider your claim in good faith.
+You may want to file a lawsuit in Orange County if your damages exceed what an insurer can pay or if an insurance company has simply refused to consider your claim in good faith.
 Since a lawsuit is a formal civil action, it can help to motivate defendants and insurance companies to cooperate.

 The lawsuit process begins when your attorney files your formal complaint.
 This provides details about your accident, explains why you believe the defendant is at fault, and outlines your damages.
 The defendant will have the opportunity to review and respond to this complaint.
 In many cases, the defendant will attempt to negotiate a settlement before the lawsuit progresses any further.
 In fact, most personal injury cases settlement privately.
 Your attorney will work to maximize the value of your case and secure a fair and meaningful settlement offer.
 It’s up to you to decide if you’ll be willing to accept an offer you receive.
 If you’re not satisfied with the offers, you have the right to take your case to court.